Reformulating Neural Operators in $d+1$ Dimensions for Embedding Evolution: Experiments

 \subsection{General Setting}

 \paragraph{Benchmarks} We evaluate the proposed model on more than ten diverse benchmarks spanning a wide spectrum of PDE dynamics.
-To highlight the effectiveness of our evolving kernel integral design, we first compare different kernel parameterizations on the PDE operators introduced in Sec.~\ref{Section_2_1}, including the 1D heat equation~\cite{22:PDNO} and the 1D advection equation~\cite{22:PDEBench}.
-We then evaluate full models on a broader set of PDE systems, conducting extensive experiments on the 1D Burgers equation; 2D Darcy flow with discontinuous coefficients; 2D incompressible Navier–Stokes at low viscosity ($1e{-5}$)~\cite{21:fno, 24:Transolver}; 2D Gray–Scott Reaction–Diffusion~\cite{24:boosting}; and the highly unstable 3D Rayleigh–Taylor Instability~\cite{24:thewell}.
-Additional benchmarks and detailed results are provided in Appendix~\ref{appendix:bmandresults}.
+To highlight the effectiveness of our evolving kernel integral design, we first compare different kernel parameterizations on the PDE operators including the 1D heat equation~\cite{22:PDNO} and the 1D advection equation~\cite{22:PDEBench}.
+We then evaluate full models on a broader set of PDE systems, conducting extensive experiments on PDEs including the 1D Burgers equation; 2D Darcy flow with discontinuous coefficients; 2D incompressible Navier–Stokes at low viscosity ($1e{-5}$)~\cite{21:fno, 24:Transolver}; 2D Gray–Scott Reaction–Diffusion~\cite{24:boosting}; and the highly unstable 3D Rayleigh–Taylor Instability~\cite{24:thewell}.
+A summary of all benchmarks is in Table~\ref{tab20:sum_bench}.
+Per-benchmark details and additional results are provided in Appendix~\ref{appendix:bmandresults}.

-\paragraph{Baselines and Configurations} We compare our model with various $d$ dimensional neural implementations, including DeepONet \cite{21:deeponet_new}, Fourier Neural Operator (FNO) \cite{21:fno}, Convolutional Neural Operator (CNO) \cite{23:CNO}, and transformer-based model Transolver \cite{24:Transolver}.
-All models are trained under their officially recommended optimal configurations, following the settings reported in their respective papers and official codes.
+\paragraph{Baselines and Configurations} We compare our model with various $d$-dimensional neural implementations, including DeepONet \cite{21:deeponet_new}, Fourier Neural Operator (FNO) \cite{21:fno}, Convolutional Neural Operator (CNO) \cite{23:CNO}, and transformer-based model Transolver \cite{24:Transolver}.
+All models are trained using the recommended or reported configurations from their papers and official implementations when available.
 For benchmarks such as 1D Burgers, 2D Darcy Flow, and 2D Gray–Scott, we train each model for 500 epochs with no physical prior regularization, using only relative $L_2$ loss.
+Because the compared architectures differ in parameter count, FLOPs, and training speed, we do not rely solely on epoch-matched comparisons.
 For the incompressible 2D Navier–Stokes, we ensure fairness by matching comparable training time scales, accounting for differences in training speed between transformer-based and other operator architectures.
-All experiments are run on a single \emph{Nvidia GeForce RTX 4090} GPU.
-Complete configurations are provided in Tab.\ref{tab:conf_supple}.
+All experiments are run on a single \emph{NVIDIA GeForce RTX 4090} GPU.
+Complete configurations are provided in Table~\ref{tab:conf_supple}.